mathuin/pyment/docs/source/user.rst

 "Natural" is defined as "does not contain added color, artificial flavors or synthetic substances" for these purposes.
 Appellation describes the region from which the ingredient is sourced.

+Ingredients are created from the ingredient select page and can be changed at the ingredient change page.

 Recipes
 ~~~~~~~